prakharpks02/TMoS_tmos.global/README.md

-# TMoS_tmos.global
+# website_anup
-This is the repository that is being hosted as a website for tmos.global
+This is the Git repository for beta version of second website of TMoS that is being developed by Anup under supervision of Anish.